wookiehangover/underscore.deferred/readme.md

 Underscore.Deferred.
 If you don't have Underscore, the plugin attaches to `window._`.

+Addionally, underscore.Deferred can be used with the [Ender.js build tool][ender], if you're into that sort of thing.

 On the server, simply install via npm and require normally.
 If you'd like to use it as an Underscore module, just do this: